tim-hellhake/spotify-adapter/README.md

 Control your spotify player.

 ## Configuration

 1. Go to https://developer.spotify.com/console/post-next
-2. Create an access token with the permission `user-modify-playback-state`
+2. Create an access token with the permission `user-modify-playback-state` and `user-read-playback-state`
 3. Add access token to the settings